 Considering the current realities of the ongoing COVID-19 pandemic and the overall impact on the economy, it’s critical that every business elevates their service levels and wows all customers that come in contact with their business.
 It’s always been important to deliver world-class service to customers…but it’s more important than ever in 2022 and beyond.

 After all, if you aren’t delivering this kind of service, your competition will!

 So, that leads us to this question:

 Why Don’t More Businesses Deliver World-Class Service to Customers?

 Worse yet, they are failing at delivering even average service.

 Is it simply that they don’t pay enough attention to improving their service or building stronger relationships with their customers?
-Are they just too busy in the day-to-day operations of business that they aren’t spending enough time working ‘on’ the business to improve customer service?
+Are they just too busy in the day-to-day operations of a business that they aren’t spending enough time working ‘on’ the business to improve customer service?
 Perhaps they don’t invest enough time and resources in training their people.
 Or they may not know how to properly train someone in customer service.

 The ones that do this well have great leaders who see the importance of making their people better.
-If you want to retain more customers and acquire new customers through your sales process, delivering remarkable customer service is a significant catalyst to help you get there.
+If you want to retain more customers and acquire new customers through your sales process, delivering world-class service is a significant catalyst to help you get there.

 You cannot retain what you do not first gain

 These businesses lost me as a customer before they even gained me as one.
 They failed to see the value of my business, both immediate and long-term, which brings me to my next point.